The cause is sometimes a bacterial infection.

 Among drug therapies, stool softeners can relieve painful defecation resulting from constipation.
 Analgesics and anti-inflammatory drugs may relieve pain and swelling regardless of its source.
 Alpha-adrenergic blockers (such as doxazosin, terazosin, tamsulosin, alfuzosin, and silodosin) may help relieve symptoms by relaxing the muscles within the prostate.
 For reasons that are not understood, antibiotics sometimes relieve symptoms in nonbacterial prostatitis.
 If symptoms are severe despite other treatments, surgery, such as partial removal of the prostate, may be considered as a last resort.
 Destruction of the prostate by microwave or laser treatments is an alternative.

-To treat acute bacterial prostatitis, an antibiotic that can penetrate prostate tissue (such as ofloxacin, levofloxacin, ciprofloxacin, or trimethoprim-sulfamethoxazole) is taken for at least 30 days.
+To treat acute bacterial prostatitis, an antibiotic that can penetrate prostate tissue (such as trimethoprim/sulfamethoxazole) is taken for at least 30 days.
 Taking antibiotics for less time may lead to a chronic infection.
 Most men can be treated at home and take an antibiotic by mouth, but occasionally men need to be hospitalized and given an antibiotic through a vein.
 Chronic bacterial prostatitis can be difficult to cure.
 It is treated for at least 6 weeks with an antibiotic that can penetrate prostate tissue.
 If a prostate abscess occurs, surgical drainage is usually necessary.